PeterDrake/cs488/lessons/02_xp_syllabus_github.md

   * Keep a journal!
 * Assignment / class structure
   * Some additional readings will be added later
+  * Beware that some assignments are hiding behind the View More button!
+  * Use the tech to get the reminders you need

 # GitHub
 * Working with remote repos